Greenville, Jersey City: Public transportation

 The Richard Street and Danforth Avenue stations of the Hudson-Bergen Light Rail are located on the district's east side east of Garfield Avenue, while West Side Branch Hudson-Bergen Light Rail stations (including the MLK Station) are on its northern perimeter, which overlaps Bergen-Lafayette.
 Several New Jersey Transit bus routes serve this area.
-The Greenville Bus Garage on Old Bergen Road is one of the largest in Hudson, housing more than 120 buses for several New Jersey Transit Routes.
+The Greenville Bus Garage on Old Bergen Road houses more than 120 buses for several NJ Transit bus routes.